Critical two-point functions for long-range statistical-mechanical models in high dimensions: Introduction

 \subsection{Main result}

 In addition to the above properties, the $n$-step transition probability obeys the following bound:

-This is due to the following two facts: (i)~the contribution from the walks that have at least one step which is longer than $c\veee{x}_L$ for a given $c>0$ is bounded by $O(L^\alpha)n/\veee{x}_L^{d+\alpha}$; (ii)~the contribution from the walks whose $n$ steps are all shorter than $c\veee{x}_L$ is bounded, due to the local CLT, by $O(\tilde vn)^{-d/2}e^{-|x|^2/O(\tilde vn)}\le O(\tilde vn)/\veee{x}_L^{d+2}$ (times an exponentially small normalization constant), where $\tilde v$ is the variance of the truncated 1-step distribution $\tilde D(y)\equiv D(y)\ind{|y|\le c|x|}$ and equals
+This is due to the following two facts: (i)~the contribution from the walks that have at least one step which is longer than $c\veee{x}_L$ for a given $c>0$ is bounded by $O(L^\alpha)n/\veee{x}_L^{d+\alpha }$; (ii)~the contribution from the walks whose $n$ steps are all shorter than $c\veee{x}_L$ is bounded, due to the local CLT, by $O(\tilde vn)^{-d/2}e^{-|x|^2/O(\tilde vn)}\le O(\tilde vn)/\veee{x}_L^{d+2}$ (times an exponentially small normalization constant), where $\tilde v$ is the variance of the truncated 1-step distribution $\tilde D(y)\equiv D(y){\mathbh1}_{\{|y|\le c|x|\}}$ and equals

-For $\alpha\ne2$, the inequality \refeq{HK1} is a discrete space-time version of the heat-kernel bound on the transition density $p_s(x)$ of an $\alpha$-stable/Gaussian process:
+For $\alpha\ne2$, inequality (\ref{eq-HK1}) is a discrete space--time version of the heat-kernel bound on the transition density $p_s(x)$ of an $\alpha$-stable/Gaussian process:

-In Section~\ref{ss:RW-Green}, we will show that the properties \refeq{D-def}, \refeq{hatDasy} and \refeq{HK1} are sufficient to obtain an asymptotic expression of $G_1^\rw(x)$.
-However, these properties are not good enough to fully control error terms arising from convolutions of $D^{*n}(x)$ and $\varPi_p(x)$ in \refeq{Pi-def}.
+In Section~\ref{ssRW-Green}, we will show that the properties (\ref{eq-D-def}), (\ref{eq-hatDasy}) and (\ref{eq-HK1}) are sufficient to obtain an asymptotic expression of $G_1^\rw(x)$.
+However, these properties are not good enough to fully control error terms arising from convolutions of $D^{*n}(x)$ and $\varPi_p(x)$ in (\ref{eq-Pi-def}).
 To overcome this difficulty, we assume the following bound on the discrete derivative of the $n$-step transition probability:

 Here is the summary of the properties of $D$ that we use throughout the paper.